ande3577/redmine_another_my_projects/README.markdown

 remembered in a session store.
 The default value is added as an account setting.

+This plugin also adds the ability to define a list of favorite projects to display on the project list.
+A project can be added or removed from it's overview page.

 It is written for Redmine 2.3.x and tested on 2.2.x, other versions may or may not work.